3 of The Most Common Types of Beehive

 Top-bar beehives are all about simplicity.
 It’s kind of like the Warré hive, but here the bars are horizontal.
 Wooden bars with a small number of wax strips are attached to the underside of the hive to encourage comb-building.
 The bees will build their comb over the hive cavity, and the wax strip or wedge will help to keep it straight.

 It allows the bees to build the comb in a natural way, downward.
-There is no need for any four-sided frames or foundation.
+There is no need for any four-sided frames or foundations.

 Top-bar beehives provide a very basic way to keep bees.
 The hives are easy to build and manage, they also make it easy to remove the comb when needed.